mishrasonu03/NetworkGraphAnalysis/README.md

 # Network Graph Analysis

-This repository has projects and homeworks of the course EE 232E: Graphs and Network Flows.
+This repository has projects and homeworks of the course Graphs and Network Flows.

 ## Homeworks
 Homework 1: Community detection in synthetic networks using Fast-greedy algorithm